 - Making sure your website is mobile-friendly

-There are a variety of tools online that can help you check how well your website is optimised for search, including Google’s mobile friendly test tool (shows whether your website is mobile friendly), and the Moz Bar, which reveals the page and domain authority scores of your website and the websites of your competitors.
+There are a variety of tools online that can help you check how well your website is optimised for search, including Google’s mobile friendly test tool and the Moz Bar, which reveals the page and domain authority scores of your website and the websites of your competitors.

-As mentioned before, technical SEO can go into so much depth that you have to be a developer to understand what’s going on.
+As mentioned before, technical SEO can go into so much depth that you may have to be a developer to understand what’s going on exactly.
 However, there are areas of technical SEO that can be explained a bit more simply.

 What is technical SEO?